telavivmakers/geek_code/README.md

 cpu  I wear the same clothes all the time, no matter the occasion, forgetting to do laundry between wearings.
 ```
 #### d – dimensions
 Geeks come in many shapes and sizes.
-Shape code is divided into two parts delimited by a colon, the first indicating height, and the second roundness.
+Shape code is divided into two parts delimited by a colon, the first indicating vertical, and the second horizontal extent.
 Thus d+++:--- indicates extremely tall and thin.
 ```
 d+++:+++ I usually have to duck through doors/I take up three movie seats. d++:++ I’m a basketball/linebacker candidate.